Pembrolizumab and Trebananib in Treating Patients with Solid Tumors That Are Advanced, Metastatic, or Cannot Be Removed by Surgery

 - Negative protein on screening urinalysis

-- Female subject of childbearing potential should have a negative serum pregnancy test performed during the screening period * Female subjects of childbearing potential must be willing to use an adequate method of contraception, for the course of the study through 120 days after the last dose of study medication; should a woman become pregnant or suspect she is pregnant while she is participating in this study, she should inform her treating physician immediately * Note: abstinence is acceptable if this is the usual lifestyle and preferred contraception for the subject
+- Female participant of childbearing potential should have a negative serum pregnancy test performed during the screening period * Female participants of childbearing potential must be willing to use an adequate method of contraception, for the course of the study through 120 days after the last dose of study medication; should a woman become pregnant or suspect she is pregnant while she is participating in this study, she should inform her treating physician immediately * Note: abstinence is acceptable if this is the usual lifestyle and preferred contraception for the participant

-- Male subjects of reproductive potential must agree to use an adequate method of contraception, starting with the first dose of study therapy through 120 days after the last dose of study therapy * Note: abstinence is acceptable if this is the usual lifestyle and preferred contraception for the subject
+- Male participants of reproductive potential must agree to use an adequate method of contraception, starting with the first dose of study therapy through 120 days after the last dose of study therapy * Note: abstinence is acceptable if this is the usual lifestyle and preferred contraception for the participant

 - Is currently participating and receiving study therapy or has participated in a study of an investigational agent and received study therapy or used an investigational device within 4 weeks of the first dose of treatment

-- Has a diagnosis of immunodeficiency including subjects infected with human immunodeficiency virus (HIV)
+- Has a diagnosis of immunodeficiency including participants infected with human immunodeficiency virus (HIV)

 - Is receiving systemic steroid therapy or any other form of immunosuppressive therapy within 7 days prior to the first dose of trial treatment